FMP Business Breakfast Series

 Simon McKeon AO

 Simon McKeon's CV is one of the most impressive in Australia.
 He has been Chairman of MYOB, CSIRO, AMP and most recently has been appointed Chancellor of Monash University.
-In addition to his business career, Simon McKeon has contribited significantly to philanthropic causes.
+In addition to his business career, Simon McKeon has contributed significantly to philanthropic causes.
 He was named 'Australian of the Year' in 2011 and appointed an Officer of the Order of Australia in 2012.

 Abigail Forsyth - Co-founder of KeepCup